 Program Objectives

-In-depth knowledge of business ethics and issues of social responsibility, and demonstrate knowledge of the ethical behavior appropriate to specific business situations.
+An ethical and social responsibility perspective.
+Students will understand business ethics and issues of social responsibility, demonstrate knowledge of the ethical behavior appropriate to specific business situations.

 Course Structure